ds-wizard/docs/docs/admin/configuration.rst

      ports:
        - 3000:3000
      volumes:
-       - /dsw/application.yml:/application/engine-wizard/config/application.yml
+       - /dsw/server/application.yml:/application/engine-wizard/config/application.yml
-       - /dsw/staging/templates/dmp:/application/engine-wizard/templates/dmp:ro
+       - /dsw/templates/dmp:/application/engine-wizard/templates/dmp:ro
      # ... (continued)

+   docworker:
+     # ...
+     volumes:
+      - /dsw/docworker/config.cfg:/app/config.cfg:ro
+      - /dsw/templates/dmp:/app/templates:ro

 Email Templates
 ===============

 Similarly to :ref:`config-dmptemplates`, you can customize templates for emails sent by the Wizard located in ``templates/mail`` folder.
-It also uses `Jinja templating language <http://jinja.pocoo.org/>`_.
+It also uses `Jinja templating language <http://jinja.pocoo.org/>`_ (for email templates we use its implementation called `Ginger <https://ginger.tobiasdammers.nl/guide/>`_).
 And you can create HTML template, Plain Text template, add attachments, and add inline images (which can be used inside the HTML using `Content-ID <https://en.wikipedia.org/wiki/MIME#Related>`_ equal to the filename).
 The location of templates root folder is configurable via :confval:`templateFolder`.

 Templates structure
 -------------------